 The PIR sensor ensures that energy is only used for heating when the room is being occupied.

-Prefect Irus is a building energy management system specifically developed for multiple occupancy properties such as university student accommodation and hotels.
+Prefect Irus is an award-winning building energy management system specifically developed for multiple occupancy properties such as university student accommodation and hotels.

 All providers of rooms want to maintain a comfortable environment for their tenants and guests.
 But, understandably, they don’t want to pay more than they have to for energy use.